 Restrictive Early Action

-Restrictive Early Action (REA) or Single-Choice Early Action (SCEA) is a halfway step between ED and RD.
-It’s a non-binding application option that improves your chances of getting admitted to a college but requires that you sign an agreement stating that you will not apply to any other private schools early.
+Restrictive Early Action (REA), also called Single-Choice Early Action (SCEA), is a halfway step between ED and RD.
+It’s a non-binding application option that improves your chances of getting admitted to a college, but requires that you sign an agreement stating that you will not apply to any other private schools early.
 Should you be accepted to a university REA, you are not contractually obligated to ultimately attend the school.
 REA improves chances more than EA.

 Regular Decision